 - Swollen ankles or feet

-Breathlessness can be caused by a wide variety of reasons, and the treatment for it will vary depending on the underlying cause.
-Consider contacting a doctor if the condition persists or if you have other symptoms.
+Breathlessness can be caused by a variety of reasons, and the treatment for it will vary depending on the underlying cause.
+If the condition persists or if you have other symptoms, consider contacting a doctor.
 They can assist you in finding relief and may recommend treatment for an underlying health problem.